 Sell donated gold and silver from Skipton charity shops, online and by post.

 Skipton charity shops can value and sell donated gold and silver online with GoldPaid handling each step.
 A team member sends photos and questions on WhatsApp first, then requests a free prepaid Royal Mail Special Delivery label and posts the items in for a no-obligation written valuation.
-The charity's registered bank account is paid by Faster Payments once the offer is accepted, and anything declined returns by free insured delivery.
+The charity's registered bank account is paid by Faster Payments once the offer is accepted, and anything declined returns by free tracked delivery.
 The shop never has to close its doors or send anyone away.

 How does a Skipton charity shop sell donated gold and silver?A Skipton team member messages GoldPaid on WhatsApp with photos, then asks for a free prepaid Royal Mail Special Delivery label.
 The donated items go in by post, are inspected and receive a no-obligation written valuation.
 Accept and the charity is paid by Faster Payments to its registered bank account; decline and the items come back free of charge.